What is the FMCSA?

 1. Invest in an easy-to-use ELD solution

 During roadside inspections (or if your fleet is ever audited), you’ll want to be confident that your HOS logs are accurate, complete, and easy to access.
 That’s why it’s so important to choose an ELD solution that’s easy for drivers and compliance managers to use.
-For example, Samsara’s ELD compliance solution offers an FMCSA-approved ELD and user-friendly Driver App that works with any Android or iOS device.
+For example, Samsara’s ELD compliance solution offers an FMCSA-registered ELD and user-friendly Driver App that works with any Android or iOS device.
 With built-in WiFi hotspots, Samsara eliminates the need for cellular data plans and keeps your fleet compliant, even in areas without cellular reception.
 Plus, Samsara also offers a Compliance Dashboard, giving your back office at-a-glance visibility into HOS violations, unidentified driving, and unassigned hours.
 This helps you easily monitor compliance across your fleet and avoid violations.

 2. Implement a preventative maintenance program